-The Downey Adult School Career and Education Center, an institution of higher education, provides high-quality, relevant, and accessible programs for adults in a variety of areas, including English as a Second Language (ESL), High School Diploma (HSD), General Education Development (GED), and Career Technical Education (CTE), resulting in personal enrichment and/or gainful employment.
+The Mission of Downey Adult School Career and Education Center is to provide high-quality, relevant, and industry-specific programs that are accessible to adults in a variety of areas, including Career Technical Education (CTE), High School Diploma (HSD), General Education Development (GED), English as a Second Language (ESL), and Community Education (CE), resulting in gainful employment and/or personal enrichment and growth.

-Students will demonstrate the skills of critical thinking by:
+Critical Thinkers.
+Students will demonstrate the skills of Critical Thinking by:

-- seeking continual growth through self-direction, motivation, and discipline.
+- continual growth through self-direction, motivation, and discipline;

-- achieving personal and professional goals that benefit family and community
+- developing confidence by achieving personal and professional goals that benefit family and community.

-- articulating ideas clearly in verbal and written form
+- acquiring and articulating ideas clearly in verbal and written form;

 The Downey Unified School District Policy prohibits smoking on all district campuses and in district vehicles.
 Students and employees are not allowed to smoke on school grounds, parking lots, or in parked vehicles.